 Ditto with a red rock & bristlecone foreground.

-I call this The Everything Photo: snow chutes, the valley of Sand Creek, lightning-killed bristlecones, and the red rock of Music Pass ridge.
+I call this The Everything Photo: snow chutes on the facing slope, beyond the valley of Sand Creek; lightning-killed bristlecones in the foreground, with the red rock of Music Pass ridge.
 The high knob center-left is Doug Cain point.

 Red rock, barbed wire, & lightning-killed bristlecone pines.